kanya-approve/oracle-talos-example/README.md

 This repository provisions an opinionated Talos Kubernetes cluster on Oracle Cloud Infrastructure (OCI) with Terraform.
 The current flow is built around a custom Oracle-compatible Talos image, Terraform Cloud remote runs, a public OCI Network Load Balancer for the Kubernetes and Talos APIs, Cilium installed by Helm, and Flux bootstrapped into a separate GitHub repository.

 The repository has changed meaningfully from the older "manually create a bucket and upload an image" workflow.
-Terraform now creates the bucket, uploads the image archive, imports the custom image, creates the compute instances, bootstraps Talos, installs Cilium, creates a GitHub deploy key for Flux, bootstraps Flux into a second repository, and commits the Sealed Secrets public certificate into that Flux repository.
+Terraform now creates the bucket, uploads the image archive, imports the custom image, creates the compute instances, bootstraps Talos, installs Cilium, creates a GitHub deploy key for Flux, bootstraps Flux into a second repository, and currently commits the Sealed Secrets public certificate into that Flux repository as the default secret-management bootstrap.

 ## What This Repository Currently Creates